jmjatlanta/nRF52-Bluetooth-Course/Readme.md

 ble_uuid.uuid = CUSTOM_SERVICE_UUID;
 ```

-We're almost done, the last thing we have to do is to add the Custom Service decleration to the BLE Stack's GATT table.
+We're almost done, the last thing we have to do is to add the Custom Service decleration to the BLE Stack's GATT table, and return any code.

 ```c
 /* This code belongs in ble_cus_init() in ble_cus.c*/